DarkKnight2000/raylib-c-template/README.md

   - Adds `include\` folder to VSCode Intellisense path
 - bin/
   - All the executable files are created here ready for shipping along with assets
+  - For Desktop, you need to copy the `res/` folder next to the executable.
+Both the executable and `res/` folder should be shipped together.
 - vendor/
   - Containes raylib source code.
 No need to install raylib or any dependencies.
 Added raylib repo as a git submodule.
 Run `make setup` to download latest stable version of raylib
 - include/
   - Folder for your project header files here
 - res/
   - Folder for your assets
-  - Copy folder this to bin directory to distribute your game/software
   - Use the path `res/{asset-name}` in the code to reference the assets
 - src/
   - Folder for C source files